How Heavy Were Doublets and Pourpoints?

 At least one modern medieval tailor makes shaped pillows to put inside the breast of a doublet.
 While this is a clever idea, I do not know of any text or any illustration which supports it.
 The first writer I can find who mentions such a pillow is the French costume historian Maurice Leloir in his article on the pourpoint of Charles de Blois (leloir-mediaeval-doublet).

 There were certainly some very heavy garments stuffed with cotton.
 Documents from Venice from the end of the 13th century say that infantry should wear overgarments stuffed with 8 libbre (probably the libbra grossa of 477 g) of cotton and bearing the sign of St. Mark (Cessi, Deliberazioni del Maggior Consiglio di Venezia, III, p.
 17, 406).
-Tasha Kelly estimates that the red brocade garment of Charles VI would have weighed 10 to 12 pounds if it had been made for a grown man.
-But I think that those related to the quilted garments worn next to the shirt like the Burgundian jacks of 20 or 30 linens compared to the Burgundian “pourpoint for wearing under armour” which was made “of damask cloth (a patterned silk), lined (doublé) with six linens and a blanket (ie. a cheap (-et) white (blanc) wool cloth suitable for covering beds)” in 1432/3.
+Tasha Kelly Mele estimates that the red brocade garment of Charles VI would have weighed 10 to 12 pounds if it had been made for a grown man.
+But I think that those related to the quilted garments worn next to the shirt like the French jacks for archers of 20 or 30 linens compared to the Burgundian “pourpoint for wearing under armour” which was made “of damask cloth (a patterned silk), lined (doublé) with six linens and a blanket (ie. a cheap (-et) white (blanc) wool cloth suitable for covering beds)” in 1432/3.
 Heavy garments created the same shapes as light garments, just using more layers or more stuffing.
 The fashionable silhouette for any given decade still had to be one which a tailor could create with a light garment.